 UK's Hunt says he will raise 32 bln pounds more in tax, limit power subsidies

-LONDON, Oct 17 (Reuters) - British finance minister Jeremy Hunt announced on Monday tax changes that he said would raise 32 billion pounds ($36.16 billion) a year in extra revenues as he sought to end a rout in the bond market caused by the government's previous plans.
+LONDON, Oct 17 (Reuters) - British finance minister Jeremy Hunt, seeking to quell a bond market rout, listed on Monday tax changes that he said would raise an extra 32 billion pounds ($36.16 billion) a year and scaled back the government's energy price cap scheme.

+Among the changes was the indefinite suspension of a plan to cut the basic rate of income tax which had been due to fall in April next year under the original plans of Prime Minister Liz Truss that triggered the upheaval in financial markets.

 Hunt also said the government's huge energy price cap would only run until April, after which the government would seek ways to help the most vulnerable households.